ikerib/MacApacheVHostKudeatzailea/README.md

 ## Todo ##
 * Check if /etc/hosts file works fine with ping command
-* Modify /etc/apache2/extra/httpd-vhosts.conf
-* restart apache
+* restart apache from script